What is Centella Asiatica? What are the Health Benefits, Uses, and Side Effects of Indian Pennywort? Spicy Flat Bread Recipe

 Note: This post is about educating the benefits and uses of Centella Asiatica, consult the Ayurvedic doctor before starting.

-This is a very delicious and healthy recipe which is made by mixing different flours, you can use all-purpose flour if have any allergen.
+This is a very delicious and healthy recipe that is made by mixing different flours, you can use all-purpose flour if have any allergen.
 You can serve this bread for breakfast or as a brunch with tea, coffee, pickles, and coriander chutney.

 Let’s check out the recipe, try it at home, and impress your family and friends.
 This recipe is made with different flours.